psemora/VRM-Programming-for-Robots-and-Manipulators/seminar_paper/README.md

-This seminar paper is about two robot rovers on Mars - Curiosity and Perseverance.
+This seminar paper briefly discuss about two robotic rovers discovering Mars - Curiosity and Perseverance.